 The app spent lots of time in the beta stage, undergoing extensive testing and bug quashing.

 Although WhatsApp initially began as a free app, it was changed to a paid service to cover the costs of sending verification messages to users.

 December 2009 also saw a new picture messaging feature added to the iOS version of WhatsApp.

 The WhatsApp Messenger app very quickly grew over the following years.

-In fact, by 2011, WhatsApp was one of the top 20 apps found on the App Store for U.S. markets.
+By 2011, WhatsApp was one of the top 20 apps found on the App Store for US markets.